 Cordaid and peacebuilding

 Cordaid’s work in fragile and conflict-affected countries makes communities more sustainable and resilient.
 We strengthen effective, accountable and inclusive institutions, and – decision-making and assist governments to provide basic services where they are most needed in an equitable manner.
 Further to that, also by hosting and coordinating the Civil Society Platform for Peacebuilding and Statebuilding, Cordaid strengthens the voice and capacity of civil society.
-We support civil society organizations to effectively engage in peace building and state building as a critical contribution to crisis prevention and sustainable peace and development for all.
+We support civil society organisations to effectively engage in peacebuilding and state building as a critical contribution to crisis prevention and sustainable peace and development for all.